thinkNPC/DataBank/README.md

 # NPC data repository

-This is an overngineered repository to bring in data sources, and create assets with functionality for tracking whether an asset and sources are up to date.
+This is an overngineered repository to bring in data sources, and create different assets.
+With functionality for tracking whether an asset and sources are up to date.

 There are three key classes defined in `models.py`: